Skip to content

 Field Type Description

-event_type str The application event type committed
+event_type str The rejected event type string

 Field Type Description